cmu-csd-phd/csd-blog/website/content/2025/lithos.md

 kernel decides when and where work runs; enforcement ensures decisions manifest on the hardware.

-## Arrogating GPU Scheduling with Virtual Streams
+## Reclaiming GPU Scheduling with Virtual Streams

 GPUs are typically programmed by launching memory copies and many kernels, filling up GPU pipelines and then waiting for these tasks to complete.
 While